spatie/checklist-going-live/readme.md

 ### Server
 - [ ] Are Digital Ocean backups enabled?
 - [ ] Are Amazon backups enabled?
-- [ ] Has New Relic license server monitoring been set up?
 - [ ] Is the output of artisan task `backup:run` ok?
 - [ ] Is artisan scheduled on Forge?
 - [ ] Are the queues set up on Forge? ('default' and 'media_queue')?
 - [ ] Is the url being monitored by our uptime-monitor?
+- [ ] Is the server being monitored by our server-monitor?

 ### Github
 - [ ] Remove `develop` branch or other stale branches